balkony

 4. Tall trellis wall for climbing jasmine

-Small balcony garden inspiration often leans vertical, and a tall trellis wall for jasmine is the most fragrant version.
+Small balcony garden ideas often lean vertical, and a tall trellis wall for jasmine is the most fragrant version.
 A simple 6-foot trellis gives you height without taking more than 6 inches of floor space.
 Use a slim rectangular planter so roots stay cool and stable.
 Train stems to one side to keep the walkway open.
 Avoid plastic lattice; upgrade to cedar slats for a softer look.

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a tall cedar trellis with climbing jasmine on a balcony wall.
 Slim planter at the base and a railing are visible.
 Materials: cedar slats, glossy jasmine leaves, matte ceramic planter, dark soil.
 Warm low evening light, creamy neutrals with deep green accents.
 Mood: serene evening garden.
 Shallow depth of field, sharp details on products, balanced minimalist composition, soft shadows, visible balcony context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 4, CFG: 1.4, Resolution: 768x1024.